Ramshreyas/OpenSSME/docs/architecture.md

 *   **Default Implementation**: `TextForge` is the default strategy.
 It loads text/PDFs and uses an LLM to synthesize instruction pairs.
 *   **Custom Implementation**: You can write a `PIIMaskingForge`, `ImageCaptioningForge`, or `FinancialForecastingForge` by simply inheriting from `BaseForge` and implementing these three methods.

-You then tell OpenSEM which strategy to use in your `data_config.yaml`:
+You then tell OpenSSME which strategy to use in your `data_config.yaml`:

 ```yaml
 forge_class: "my_custom_module.MyForge"